 A commitment to breast health

 Mammograms, in conjunction with breast examinations by a health professional and monthly breast self-exams, are the best means of detecting breast disease in its earliest stages.
-A mammogram can detect a tumor too small to be felt and is “the most effective method for detecting early-stage breast cancer,” according to the National Cancer Institute.
-Mammography is a simple, low-dose breast x-ray.
+South Shore Hospital recognizes the importance of technology and education in saving lives.

 It is not unusual for you to be asked to return for an evaluation of areas of the breast that are seen on the screening mammogram as questionable, or to evaluate any palpable abnormalities.
 Ultrasound may be used in conjunction with a diagnostic mammogram.
 If needed, both will be performed at the same time.
 During a diagnostic mammogram, you will consult with a radiologist.

 When you had your last mammogram, your report may have said that you have dense breast tissue.
 See the links below for helpful information on breast density.

 American Cancer Society Breast Density and Your Mammogram Report